TeamAikon/oreid/README.md

 # Quick Start Guide

+Try it now

+<a class="github-button" href="https://githubbox.com/TeamAikon/oreid/tree/master/examples/react/tutorial/step2-sign" data-icon="octicon-play" aria-label="Open in CodeSandbox">Open in CodeSandbox</a>

+OR

 To run sample code, start with the React examples from our tutorial:

 First, clone this repo to your local machine.